benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q106.png)

-_**Q107:** Any phone that (the number of phones owned by 5 persons each that called it) is 5, and that the number of calls received from those phones (cumulatively) is not 5_
+_**Q107:** Any phone that (the number of phones owned by 5 people each that called it) is 5, and that the number of calls received from those phones (cumulatively) is not 5_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q107.png)